Edith Monture: Personal life

-Edith Anderson married Claybran Monture soon after she returned to the reserve and they had five children, Bud, Helen, Ron, Don and Gilbert, who died as an infant in 1929.
+Anderson married Claybran Monture soon after she returned to the reserve and they had five children, Bud, Helen, Ron, Don and Gilbert, who died as an infant in 1929.
 She had 14 grandchildren.

-Edith Monture died on 3 April 1996 in Ohsweken, Ontario, one week before her 106th birthday and was buried in St. John’s Anglican Cemetery on the reserve.
+Edith Monture died on 3 April 1996 in Ohsweken, Ontario, one week before her 106th birthday and was buried in St. John's Anglican Cemetery on the reserve.

 Commemoration

-Edith Monture Avenue and Edith Monture Park in Brantford, Ontario are named after her.
+Edith Monture Avenue, Edith Monture Park and Edith Monture Elementary School in Brantford, Ontario are named after her.